 First and foremost, we are committed to the safety of our associates.
 Our numerous health and safety programs are designed to protect our team members.
 Our EHS management system is one tool that we use to promote the health and safety of our associates.
 Our behavior-based safety program allows our associates to submit concerns regarding conditions they perceive as unsafe or share feedback when they observe unsafe work behaviors.
 This feedback enables us to stay on top of safety issues in real time.
 Our robust health and safety policies, programs and management systems played a large role in our company’s prompt and effective response to the COVID-19 pandemic.

 We are committed to eliminating unnecessary waste from our business, whether in our direct operations or beyond, across North America.
-In 2020, we prioritized setting goals and identifying further opportunities where ScottsMiracle-Gro can contribute to reducing waste.
+In 2021, we prioritized setting goals and identifying further opportunities where ScottsMiracle-Gro can contribute to reducing waste.
 We work to reduce the amount of waste we send to landfills within our own operations.
 We aim to reduce our materials use, recycle or reuse materials as much as possible.
 Our plants have implemented a range of recycling initiatives, including wooden pallets, cardboard and plastic, and communicated with our associates how to reduce their impacts.
-At our headquarters in Marysville, Ohio, we’ve developed a successful food waste composting program, which has, in the past six years, diverted more than 118 tons of waste from landfills.
+We are also in the process of developing a new food waste composting program at our headquarters in Marysville, Ohio.
+Across our operations, we diverted approximately 140,100 short tons of waste from landfills in 2021.

 Post-industrial plastic film scrap recycling program